sneshyba/pypchem/README.md

 *Processing student work with nbgrader without using the regular nbgrader pipeline*
 If an instructor wants to manually bring student work into the nbgrader environment (instead of using the regular nbgrader pipeline),

-1. In the course folder (say pchem), create a folder called “submitted”.
+1. In the course folder (say coursename), create a folder called “submitted”.
 1. In submitted, create a folder called “studentx”.
 1. Copy the student-submitted zip file “assignment1” into the studentx folder, and unzip it.
 Now there should be a folder called assignment1.
 1. In jupyter, navigate into submitted/studentx/assignment1/ and open the .ipynb file there (presumably, “assignment1.ipynb”), assign grades & make comments.
 1. In formgrader/Manage Assignments, press the “Generate Feedback” button.
-Now there should appear a new folder in pchem called “feedback”.
+Now there should appear a new folder in coursename called “feedback”.
 The feedback for each student should be there.

 ## VM-specific notes

 *Getting the VM*
-1. Download “pchem” from the google folder and de-compress it.
+1. Download “coursename” from the google folder and de-compress it.
 This will take almost 25 Gbytes, temporarily; the decompressed file alone is ~16 Gbytes.
 2. Install VirtualBox (https://www.virtualbox.org/)
-3. Use VirtualBox to launch the VM: In the VirtualBox GUI, go to Tools/Add, navigate to the pchem folder you just decompressed, and double-click *pchem.vdbox*.
+3. Use VirtualBox to launch the VM: In the VirtualBox GUI, go to Tools/Add, navigate to the coursename folder you just decompressed, and double-click *coursename.vdbox*.
 A big green arrow launches it.

 *Launching jupyter, etc., from the terminal window*